TandyRum1024/sincerly-imnotgui-gml/README.md

 Sincerely ImNotGUI (Also stylized as Im!GUI) is collection of scripts for immediate GUI, For *GameMaker: Studio*.

-Originally developed for easier debugging on *GameMaker Studio: 1*...
+Originally developed for easier debugging on *GameMaker: Studio: 1*...

 It is also a parody (sort of) of [Omar Cornut's Dear ImGUI.](https://github.com/ocornut/imgui)

 ### Features:
 * *"Fast"* UI drawing accomplished by abusing GameMaker's Sprite-batch
-* *Simple* UI system suitable for quick debugging.
+* *"Simple"* UI system suitable for quick debugging.
 No need to setup your UI elements at first for quick debug!

-The code:
+This code:

 ![An example](https://TandyRum1024.github.io/imnotgui/example1.png)

-And the result:
+Produces this result:

 ![A result](https://TandyRum1024.github.io/imnotgui/example1-result.png)